JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Rust SDK.md

 Let's explore how these modules are used in the following sections.

 ### 3. Storage and State Management

+The storage and state management system provides the foundation for maintaining application data.
+It consists of two main components: a Merkle tree for state verification and retrieval, and a key-value store for efficient data access.

 #### Merkle Tree State
 ```rust